Abbey Road: Release

 In mid-1969, Lennon formed a new group, the Plastic Ono Band, in part because the Beatles had rejected his song "Cold Turkey".
 While Harrison worked with such artists as Leon Russell, Doris Troy, Preston and Delaney & Bonnie through to the end of the year, McCartney took a hiatus from the group after his daughter Mary was born on 28 August.
-On 20 September, Lennon told McCartney, Starr, and business manager Allen Klein (Harrison was not present) he was leaving the group, (or in his words, he wanted a divorce) six days before Abbey Road was released.
+On 20 September, six days before Abbey Road was released, Lennon told McCartney, Starr, and business manager Allen Klein (Harrison was not present) that he "wanted a divorce" from the group.
 Apple released "Something" backed with "Come Together" in the US on 6 October 1969.
 Release of the single in the UK followed on 31 October, while Lennon released the Plastic Ono Band's "Cold Turkey" the same month.

 The Beatles did little promotion of Abbey Road directly, and no public announcement was made of the band's split until McCartney announced he was leaving the group in April 1970.
 By this time, the Get Back project (by now retitled Let It Be) had been re-examined, with overdubs and mixing sessions continuing into 1970.
 Therefore, Let It Be became the last album to be finished and released by the Beatles, although its recording had begun before Abbey Road.

 Abbey Road sold four million copies in its first two months of release.
-In the UK, the album debuted at number one, where it remained for 11 weeks before being displaced for one week by the Rolling Stones' Let It Bleed.
-The following week (which was Christmas), Abbey Road returned to the top for another six weeks (completing a total of 17 weeks) before being replaced by Led Zeppelin II.
+In the UK, the album debuted at number 1 where it remained for eleven weeks before being displaced for one week by the Rolling Stones' Let It Bleed.
+The following week (which was Christmas), Abbey Road returned to the top for another six weeks (completing a total of seventeen weeks) before being displaced by Led Zeppelin's Led Zeppelin II.
 Altogether, it spent 81 weeks on the UK albums chart.
-Reaction overseas was similar.
-In the US, the album spent 11 weeks at number one on the Billboard Top LPs chart.
+The album also performed strongly overseas.
+In the US, it spent eleven weeks at number 1 on the Billboard Top LPs chart.
 It was the National Association of Recording Merchandisers (NARM) best-selling album of 1969.
 In Japan, it was one of the longest-charting albums to date, remaining in the top 100 for 298 weeks during the 1970s.